Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 					- He disciplines you so you avoid destruction due to your own decisions & foolishness, he is good
 					- Answer to doubt about God being controlling: there is only one perfection & all the rest deviates from it (evil & harm) & God will never ask you to do something you can't do, he will be w/ you on the path to perfection (what is good) every step of the way (consider his closeness w/ Daniel/Joseph when they were captive, David/Abraham when they went off into uncertain territory {war against the odds: boy vs. giant, leave everything you know & go to foreign land on daunting journey w/ impossibly many ppl to keep order w/})
 						- Do you really want to leave what is best to find what is (deceptively) good?
+						- You can do what you want, its just that God wants you to protect you from what is evil & since that is in everything that isn't good (perfect), you only have one narrow path to follow
+					- The wicked can do evil, but they will have to face God's wrath because he is incompatible with evil & has the responsibility of serving justice
+						- they can do what they want, but they have to face the consequences of their actions
 	- My desires/flesh – I belong to the devil (child of)
 	- I cannot belong to myself because when I follow myself I am doing the will of the devil